Tokyo: Instant Extraction

 Be a Good Neighbor

 Probably the smallest of the bunch, Be a Good Neighbor is definitely a coffee stand.
 Four or five people will easily pack the counter.
 The friendly manager behind the counter, Kajihara, is keen on introducing you to the various ways of enjoying coffee.
 When we were there, he let us sample extremely light Ethiopian beans using the AeroPress.
 From what looked like weak coffee came a rich floral aroma, and it was the perfect coffee on a day when we had had too many cups already.
 Be a Good Neighbor is in Landscape territory.
 Shinichiro Nakahara of Landscape Products, who is well connected with Heath Ceramics in California, opened the furniture store Playmountain near Sendagaya Elementary School.
-The area features some of his own ventures such as Tas Yard (a café serving food with a pop-up shop for local wares), Chigo for children’s products, as well as Papier Labo (original paper products) and Tembea (a quality Japanese canvas bag brand).
+The area features some of his own ventures such as Tas Yard (a café serving food with a pop-up shop for local wares), Chigo for children’s products.
 It’s a great area to check out.

 Address: 3-51-6 Sendagaya, Shibuya-ku